project-fifo/docs/technical/api/vms.rst

 .. todo::

   * Response as object has to be checked.
-If incorrect :json ... services has to be eddited accordingly.
+If incorrect :json ... services has to be edited accordingly.

   * data has to be added for :json object services